ComSouth Internet Acceptable Use Policy

 ComSouth may modify this Acceptable Use Policy at any time without notifying its users.
 For this reason, ComSouth users should consult the ComSouth website (www.comsouth.net) regularly to ensure that their actions are in compliance with the most recent version of the Acceptable Use Policy.
 In the event of any conflict between this Acceptable Use Policy and the ComSouth Terms and Conditions of Use, this Acceptable Use Policy will govern.
-You agree that, if any portion of this Policy is held invalid or unenforceable, that portion will be construed consistent with applicable law as nearly as possible, and the remaining portions will remain in full force and effect.
+Customer user agrees that, if any portion of this Policy is held invalid or unenforceable, that portion will be construed consistent with applicable law as nearly as possible, and the remaining portions will remain in full force and effect.
 ComSouth provides a variety of Internet Services (the Services) to residences and businesses (the Customer).

 1.1 This Acceptable Use Policy is designed to foster an online environment of mutual respect in which everyone is able to enjoy the benefits of ComSouth’s Services.
 We believe that the restrictions set out in this Acceptable Use Policy represent a fair balance between the freedom of the individual and the need for some basic rules to ensure that ComSouth’s Internet access is not used in an abusive or illegal way.

 1.2 ComSouth users are responsible for ensuring that their accounts are used in accordance with this Acceptable Use Policy.
 If ComSouth has reason to suspect that a user, or anyone using a user’s account, is violating this Policy, then the account in question may be suspended pending an investigation.
 If, after an investigation, ComSouth determines that an account has been used in violation of this Policy, ComSouth may, in its discretion, terminate the user account.
-If you do not agree to abide by this Acceptable Use Policy please notify ComSouth Customer Service immediately email@example.com.
+If you do not agree to abide by this Acceptable Use Policy please notify ComSouth Customer Service immediately at email@example.com.

 1.3 ComSouth does not actively monitor its user’s use of its services.
 We rely on our users to govern themselves and to protect the integrity of the network by reporting any violations of this Acceptable Use Policy to firstname.lastname@example.org.